The Sid Valley Food Bank

 Our Christmas Hamper appeal is being well supported and we have five shelves full of food and gifts.
 Please keep the donations coming in as we hope to help a similar number of families as last year.
 Suggestions are on our Shopping List page.

 Our larders continue to be well stocked with non-festive items but with increasing numbers of clients we are running short of some foodstuffs and would appreciate your support.
 Please see our Shopping List for details.

 We are keen to expand our list of volunteers.
 If you would like to help, there’s more information on our Volunteer page.

-Gateway was set up following the first death in 2015 of a homeless person, and the second incident last November shows that help is needed, even in prosperous areas like ours.
+Gateway was set up following a death in 2015 of a homeless person, and the second incident in November 2015 shows that help is needed, even in prosperous areas like ours.
 Click for more about Gateway.

 Help with energy